Trishan97/Trishan-Vassan-KZA-Test-Automation-Challenge/README.md

 5. After that has been successfully completed the next step is to build the solution, this can be done by right clicking on the Solution file **Solution 'TrishanKzaAssessment' (2 of 2 projects)** and clicking on the **Build Solution** Option

-You can verify that the solution has built successfully by looking at the output window and gettign a build succeeded message :
+You can verify that the solution has built successfully by looking at the output window and gettgng a build succeeded message :

 ![Nuget](/Media/Screenshots/BuildSolution.PNG)